Call and speak to Jason Brady, specialist medical negligence solicitor. Find out if you can claim compensation.

-Prompt diagnosis and treatment when stroke occurs can make all the difference to any patient’s prognosis.
-Where a stroke is left to progress untreated, strokes can be fatal, or can cause severe, long term damage to the patient’s health.
+Prompt diagnosis and treatment when a stroke occurs can make all the difference to any patient’s prognosis.
+Where a stroke is left to progress untreated, strokes can be fatal or can cause severe, long-term damage to the patient’s health.
 It is crucial for medical staff to respond quickly and effectively when they are made aware of someone showing symptoms of the condition.

-Circumstances where a successful medical negligence claim may be include:
+Circumstances where a successful medical negligence claim may include:

 Only a qualified, professional medical negligence solicitor can advise you as to whether or not you are potentially able to make a compensation claim relating to an undiagnosed stroke.

 Blackwater Law comprises a team of expert medical negligence solicitors, experienced in successfully settling significant cases for clients that have gone through a delayed diagnosis of a stroke and suffered as a result.